gvwilson/sensibleadventures/bookster/bookster.md

 Gifted among them shouting panicked orders.
 Nests and burrows were crushed as Avaunt ground the earth beneath it.

-Suddenly there was silence, as the mountain cleared a ridge and the land momentarily dropped away beneath them.
+Suddenly there was silence as the mountain cleared a ridge and the land momentarily dropped away beneath them.
 "Look!" half a dozen voices shouted needlessly.
 There, nestled in a bowl-shaped valley, lay Tinhead, its neat streets and tidy houses peaceful in the